Will your charger work with an upgraded NiMH replacement?

 What does mAh, NiCd, and NiMH Really Mean?

-Gulf Coast Battery uses high quality nickel cadmium (NiCd) and nickel metal hydride (NiMH) cells in our products.
-When looked at Llke an automobile, our cells would be comparable to using "Premium - 93 Octane" in your gas tank, vs the traditional "Regular Unleaded - 87 Octane" used by most automobiles.
+GCBattery uses high quality TENERGY nickel cadmium (NiCd) and nickel metal hydride (NiMH) cells in our products.
+When looked at Like an automobile, our cells would be comparable to using "Premium - 93 Octane" in your gas tank, vs the traditional "Regular Unleaded - 87 Octane" used by most automobiles.
 Along those same lines, the milli-amp hour rating (mAh = 1/1000 Ah) of our cells translates to "the size of your gas tank".
 The higher the mAh of your battery pack, the more work you can do before the battery pack's charge is depleted.
 Our high-end NiMH battery packs can deliver more energy than 3x the run-time of basic NiCd compact battery packs.
 NiCd and NiMH cells do have their own advantages and disadvantages, and it varies based on your application.
 However, in a side by side comparison, the NiMH cells typically comes out on top.

 Advantages of NiCd: